 Long-term strenuous physical activity could significantly reduce folate levels in the body, though.

 Above all, high folate intake is important for good health.
-Folate controls homocysteine levels, which may be elevated while following a hypocaloric diet for weight lose.
+Folate controls homocysteine levels, which may be elevated while following a hypocaloric diet for weight loss.
 High levels of homocysteine can be dangerous for the cardiovascular system.

 So, hard-training athletes who follow strict hypocaloric diets for a leaner body should consume high dosages of folate from food every day.